littleraskol/ReRegeneration/ReRegeneration/readme.txt

 shortenDelayWhenStillBy: Shortens the regen delay while standing still by the specified fractional multiplier.
 At the default setting of 0.5, each second standing still counts for 1.5 seconds for ending the cooldown (i.e., 50% more).
 Set to 0 to turn this feature off.

 lengthenDelayWhenRunningBy: Lengthens the regen delay while running by the specified 0 to 1 fractional value.
 At the default setting of 0.5, each second running counts as half of a second for ending the cooldown (i.e., 50% less).
 Set to 0 to turn this feature off.
-Note that if set to one, each second running counts for 100% of a second less, i.e., 0 seconds, meaning that the regen cooldown lasts indefinitely while running.
+Note that if set to 1, each second running counts for 100% of a second less, i.e., 0 seconds, meaning that the regen cooldown lasts indefinitely while running.

-Finally, there is a "verboseMode" option (which does not even appear in the config file packaged with the mod) should probably be ignored by most players.
+Finally, there is a "verboseMode" option (which does not even appear in the config file packaged with the mod) that should probably be ignored by most players.
 By default it is "false" and controls whether to output regular calibration data.

 2. CHANGELOG

-v2.0.0 (08/??/20)
+v2.0.0 (09/??/20)
 -Updated to most recent SMAPI and SDV versions.
 -Bunch of new options.